TrevinoParker7/AI-ML_Audit-Multiple_Agentic_AI_Audit/README.md

 ## Conclusion

-Oscorp remains in the **early stages of AI GRC maturity**, with **critical gaps** across governance, detection, and recovery.
-By following this roadmap and implementing the recommended controls, Oscorp can evolve into a **Tier 4 Adaptive AI Security Organization**, capable of:
+Cypronetics remains in the **early stages of AI GRC maturity**, with **critical gaps** across governance, detection, and recovery.
+By following this roadmap and implementing the recommended controls, Cypronetics can evolve into a **Tier 4 Adaptive AI Security Organization**, capable of:

 - Managing adversarial threats in real time.
 - Maintaining compliance with global AI governance laws.
 - Ensuring resilience and trustworthiness in its Multi-Agent AI systems.

-**Final Assessment:** Oscorp must prioritize **AI GRC governance, adversarial detection, and compliance readiness** to secure its future in the rapidly evolving AI landscape.
+**Final Assessment:** Cypronetics must prioritize **AI GRC governance, adversarial detection, and compliance readiness** to secure its future in the rapidly evolving AI landscape.

 ---